Youssef-Harby/ms-stac-proxy/README.md

 ./ms-stac-proxy
 ```

-By default, the proxy runs on port 8080.
+By default, the proxy runs on port 8080 and provides a clear dashboard-style startup display with information about:
+- The STAC API URL (http://localhost:8080/api/stac/v1)
+- The GitHub repository link
+- The target Microsoft Planetary Computer API endpoint
+- Token cache file location

 ### Using Prebuilt Binaries